-In the absence of trauma, skin or nail infection (eg ingrowing toenail or verrucae), conditions to consider include:
+In the absence of trauma, skin or nail infection (e.g., ingrown toenail or verrucae / warts), conditions to consider include:

-Tarsal Coalition - abnormal tarsal bone development and can be bilateral; cartilaginous/fibrous bar between calcaneum and navicular bones or talus and calcaneal joints; unless there is ossification, the abnormality can be missed on radiograph.
+Tarsal Coalition: abnormal tarsal bone development and can be bilateral; caused by a cartilaginous/fibrous bar between calcaneum and navicular bones or talus and calcaneal joints.
+Unless there is ossification, the abnormality can be missed on radiograph.
 The clinical presentation is pain and non-flexible flat feet.
-Typically presents in adolescents.
+Typically presents in adolescents with a history of 'ankle sprains'.
 Management is orthotics, analgesia and in extreme cases, surgery is required.
-Pitfall is to miss inflammatory arthritis (often Enthesitis Related Arthritis) that can present with a painful stiff mid foot.
+A pitfall is to miss inflammatory arthritis (often Enthesitis Related Arthritis) that can present with a painful stiff mid foot.

 The MRI below shows gadolinium enhancement due to synovitis in the ankle and mid-tarsal joints (arrows) in Juvenile Idiopathic Arthritis

-Inflammatory Arthritis.
-This can an affect any joint in the ankle or foot with inflammatory symptoms and signs (swelling or restricted mid-foot).
-Inflammatory arthritis (Enthesitis Related Arthritis) needs to be considered; enthesitis is very localised pain over the enthesis (i.e. the tendon insertion of the Achilles tendon into the calcaneum - see the photograph below).
+Inflammatory Arthritis: this can an affect any joint in the ankle or foot with inflammatory symptoms and signs (swelling or restricted mid-foot).
+Inflammatory arthritis (Enthesitis Related Arthritis) needs to be considered; enthesitis is very localised pain over an enthesis (e.g., the tendon insertion of the Achilles tendon into the calcaneum - see the photograph below).
 Juvenile Idiopathic Arthritis can also involve small joints of the foot / feet and can be bilateral - asymmetry or single toe involvement is more typical of psoriatic arthritis (dactylitis).
-Infection or reactive arthritis need to be excluded with single joint involvement.
+Infection or reactive arthritis, including rheumatic fever need to be excluded with single joint involvement.

 The photograph below shows splaying of the toes due to inflammatory arthritis

-Sever’s disease.
-An osteochondritis (similar to Osgood Schlatter's disease at the knee) - with heel pain and tenderness over the calcaneum around the insertion of achilles tendon.
+Sever’s disease: an osteochondritis (similar to Osgood Schlatter's disease at the knee) with pain at the insertion of Achilles tendon into the calcaneum.
 Typically occurs as a result of rapid growth and / or excessive activity, in older children with pain increasing with activity.
 Management is RICE, modifying activity and analgesia.
 Stretching exercises and orthoses (gel heel cup) may help.
-This has to distinguished from enthesitis as a feature of enthesitis related arthritis and any suggestion of inflammatory joint disease warrants referral.
+This has to be distinguished from enthesitis as a feature of enthesitis related arthritis and any suggestion of inflammatory joint disease warrants referral.

 The photograph below shows surface anatomy and sites for tenderness (Enthesitis) and over the calcaneum (Sever's disease)